Skip to Content

 Pahalgam

-Pahalgam is situated approximately 95 kilometers southeast of Srinagar, making it easily accessible for a day trip or an extended stay.
-It is located at the confluence of the Lidder River and the Sheshnag Lake, creating a scenic setting that is truly mesmerizing.
-The town is known for its lush green meadows, cascading waterfalls, and panoramic views of the snow-clad peaks.
+Last but not least, we round up this list of hidden gems in Srinagar (or in this case, near it) with Pahalgam.
+Pahalgam is a nature paradise that lies approximately 90 kilometers southeast of Srinagar, at the confluence of the Lidder River and the Sheshnag Lake, creating and is renowned in the region for its lush green meadows, deep forests, cascading waterfalls, and panoramic views of the snow-clad peaks.

-Did you enjoy this list of the best hidden places in Srinagar?
+Did you enjoy this list of the best hidden gems in Srinagar?
 Would you like to visit Srinagar someday?
 Judging from this article, what do you think about the local Srinagar tourism?
 Let me know in the comments!

 Like it?
 Pin it.